mozilla/glean/docs/user/metric-parameters.md

 - `send_in_pings`: Defines which pings the metric should be sent on.
 If not specified, the metric is sent on the "default ping", which is the `events` ping for events and the `metrics` ping for everything else.
 Most metrics don't need to specify this unless they are sent on custom pings.

-  (There is an additional special value of `all_pings` that may be used for internal metrics only.
-It is used to indicate to the ingestion pipeline that a metric may appear in any ping.)

 - `disabled`: (default: `false`) Data collection for this metric is disabled.

 - `version`: (default: 0) The version of the metric.
 A monotonically increasing integer value.
 This should be bumped if the metric changes in a backward-incompatible way.